 13. Best Heavy Duty LED Light: Spectrum King LED Series 300

-This light from Spectrum King is the top of the line when it comes to LED grow lights.
+This light from Spectrum King very advanced compared to smaller LED grow lights.
 It is 300W, true full spectrum output, and has a super durable housing that is both adjustable and waterproof.
 This means you can wash it if need be.
 They have also included an extra large heatsink, making this one of the coolest lights in terms of radiant heat levels.
 This set up may cost a lot up front, but it will save you a ton of money in energy costs over the years.
 Because of the rugged housing, this light is much more durable than many other models so you will definitely be able to use it year after year.
 Another unique feature is that this fixture puts out white light, unlike other LEDs that fill your grow room with a red or blue glow.

 Watch a review here